lkrsova/lkrsova.github.io/aboutme.md

 My favorite games are the ones which put gamers in the center of the design by creating an immersive experience using narrative and thoughtfully designed experience.
 I am currently working on my way through The Witcher 3: Wild Hunt and its expansions.
 I am also a huge fan of indie games (yay, Stardew Valley!) and applaud all the game developers for putting their work out there just because they love developing games.

 I started playing video games when I was 5 and stopped as a teenager around the time the first Mass Effect came out.
 I used to play games including first-person shooters like DOOM, Quake, Heretic, Duke Nukem 3D; strategy games like Sid Meier’s Colonization and Civilization, Age of Empires, Caesar III, Tycoons; RPG games like Mafia, Diablo II; and adventure games including Czech Polda, Veil of Darkness, and others.

 I returned to video games after 15 years (as a player and researcher) through Call of Duty Mobile, Life is Strange and hidden objects & mini-puzzles Lost Lands game series.

+I love connecting with people and learning from the experts.
+That's why I hang out with & am member of:
-I am a member of the <a href="https://igda.org/">IGDA (International Game Developers Association)</a> and I hang out on Discord with people from <a href="https://grux.org/">IGDA Games Research & User Experience Special Interest Group</a> and <a href="https://www.designbuddies.community/">Design Buddies</a>.
+- <a href="https://igda.org/">IGDA (International Game Developers Association)</a>,
+- <a href="https://grux.org/">IGDA Games Research & User Experience Special Interest Group</a>,
+- <a href="https://www.designbuddies.community/">Design Buddies</a>,
+- <a href="https://interfaceingame.com/">Interface of Game</a>.

 I am a proud patreon of <a href="https://www.patreon.com/noclip">NoClip productions</a> and you should become a one too.

 ## Outside of Academia